 German Potato Salad

-A recipe for a German potato salad with a bacon and vinegar based dressing.
+An easy recipe for an authentic German potato salad with a bacon and vinegar based dressing.

 - Prep Time: 15 minutes